Shiv Roy: Season 1

 Roman informs Shiv that nude photographs of the husband of her political candidate, Joyce Miller, have leaked online.
 She unsuccessfully tries to block ATN, Waystar's global news outlet, from airing the story.
 Shiv then has a dispute with Tom and his mother-attorney regarding their prenuptial agreement, which does not contain any conditions related to infidelity.
 Tom wonders if its absence meant that Shiv would be unfaithful to him, but she dodges his concerns.
 Shiv then has dinner with Nate, who presents an opportunity for the two of them to work for the presidential campaign of Logan's political nemesis.
 She spends the night with him in his apartment, albeit in separate rooms.
 Although they are both engaged to other partners, they remain sexually attracted to each other.

 Shiv attends a weekend-long family therapy session at Connor's ranch in New Mexico, but she prematurely exits to speak with U.S. Senator and leftist presidential candidate Gil Eavis.
 Logan chastises her for meeting with his rival and calls her a coward for marrying Tom.
 Marcia later informs Shiv that Logan will not attend her and Tom's wedding.
 However, Logan and Marcia appear at the wedding anyway to avoid bad publicity.
 After meeting with Nate, Tom confronts Shiv of her infidelity, which she denies.
 She then gathers political ammunition for Gil and leverages it to force a truce between him and Logan.
-Kendall makes a failed attempt to takeover Waystar during the wedding.
+Kendall makes a failed attempt to take over Waystar during the wedding.
 After they were declared husband and wife, Shiv finally admits her infidelity to Tom and asks for an open marriage.
 He forgives her and ejects Nate from the wedding.